Methylmalonic acid: Metabolic diseases

 An excess is associated with methylmalonic acidemias.

 If elevated methylmalonic acid levels are accompanied by elevated malonic acid levels, this may indicate the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA).
 By calculating the malonic acid to methylmalonic acid ratio in blood plasma, CMAMMA can be distinguished from classic methylmalonic acidemia.

 Cancer

 Moreover, methylmalonic acid accumulation in the blood with age has been linked with tumour progression in 2020.

 Bacterial overgrowth in the small intestine

 Bacterial overgrowth in the small intestine can also lead to elevated levels of methylmalonic acid due to the competition of bacteria in the absorption process of vitamin B_{12}.
 This is true of vitamin B_{12} from food and oral supplementation and can be circumvented by vitamin B_{12} injections.
 It is also hypothesized from case studies of patients with short bowel syndrome that intestinal bacterial overgrowth leads to increased production of propionic acid, which is a precursor to methylmalonic acid.
 It has been shown that in these cases, methylmalonic acid levels returned to normal with the administration of metronidazole.

+Biomarker for nitrous oxide toxicity

+Nitrous oxide oxidizes the cobalt in vitamin B_{12}.
+When B_{12} -dependent methylmalonyl-CoA mutase is disrupted, methylmalonic acid accumulates in the blood.
+Methylmalonic acid reliably reflects B_{12} deficiency in instances where B_{12} in serum or plasma is normal.
+(Strongly) elevated methylmalonic acid correlates with neuropathy and myelopathy, and it is a reliable biomarker during recovery or active (chronic) N_{2}O abuse.